 For example, if Jane and John are siblings, and Jane is named in her father’s will as the recipient of his car, John cannot validly sell the car on to a third party without Jane’s authority.

 There are numerous common law and statutory exceptions to this rule, intending to give protection to bona fide purchasers and original owners.
+Most notably, the operation of the Torrens system of land law in NSW vitiates nemo dat quod non habet.

 The nemo dat quod non habet rule has now been subsumed into the Personal Properties Securities Act (2009) which is the authoritative source of law.